Optimal ambition in business, politics and life: Results

 Fig.~\ref{fig:empirical}c shows the skewness and smoothness of monthly polling margins in swing states ahead of the 2020 U.S. presidential election \cite{fivethirtyeight}, from the perspective of the Republican party.
 (For the Democrats, skewness would have the opposite sign and smoothness would be the same.)
 Parties and candidates undertake platforms, messaging, and on-the-ground campaign strategies that either explicitly or implicitly aim for certain vote margin targets in different states and regions.
 Higher margins are more likely in states with more rugged and left-skewed polling distributions.
 Therefore, our model implies that parties should pursue more ambitious (albeit less risky, given the left-skew) political strategies in such states, all else being equal.

 For example, pre-election polling distributions in 2020 would have suggested that Republicans had a higher chance of outperforming their mean polling margins in Minnesota and South Carolina than they did in neighboring Wisconsin and Georgia (Fig.~\ref{fig:empirical}c).
 This suggests that the Republicans had a greater incentive to pursue ambitious campaign strategies in these states, all else equal.

 Of course, there are many other factors, besides expected achievable vote margins, that are relevant in allocating campaign resources to states in practice.
 Such factors include (but are not limited to) the Electoral College rewards, tradeoffs and synergies between strategies targeting different regions and constituencies, and how close the expected vote margins are to zero, given the first-past-the-post system in most states.
+We also note that pre-election polling distributions are used here as a proxy for the distribution of available rewards (especially its smoothness and skewness), not as a literal stand-in for the stream of rewards over time.
+It is the election-day vote that matters in practice, of course.